Resize partition on Windows Server 2008 R2 without data loss

 Resize partition with 3rd-party software

 It is much easier to resize disk partition with 3rd-party partitioning software.
 However, not every software can complete this task well.
 Different with read-only program, to change size of a volume, the partition software will modify the parameters of disk, partition and files.
-In some condition, it also move files in the the volume.
-If any error cannot handled by this software, it may cause data loss.
-As we know, data is most important to a server.
+In some condition, it also move all files in this volume.
+If any error that cannot handled by this software happen, it may cause data loss.
 Actually, besides software error, hardware issue such as low RAM memory, high CPU usage rate and power failure could cause damage, too.

 Steps to resize partition on Windows Server 2008 R2: